Malginn/Rail_segm/README.md

 torcaudio==2.2.1+cu121
 torchvision==0.17.1+cu121
 ```
-Check if your cuda and cuDNN drivers match
+Check if these cuda and cuDNN drivers match

 ## <a name="Demo">Demo</a>